JdejesusIsaac/crowdFund/README.md

 # Features

 Launch a new campaign by specifying a goal amount in tokens.
-Uniswap/0x1f9840a85d5aF5bf1D1762F925BDADdC4201F984
+Token Used : Uniswap/0x1f9840a85d5aF5bf1D1762F925BDADdC4201F984 goerli

 Pledge amounts of the specified token to a campaign.